 During the housing crisis to the end of the Obama administration, housing experts had to grapple with a complex problem in need of complex solutions.
 The mortgage modification program and refinancing program were only two of several measures implemented to handle the housing crisis and start recovery, but they were two of the most significant programs because they were implemented during the peak of the crisis.

 This article is the first in a two-part series about the experiences of leaders and economists who had a front-row seat for the housing crisis.
-The second article will be about key takeaways from the housing crisis and the future of housing policy.
+The second article covers key takeaways from the housing crisis and the future of housing policy.